 Wondering about the best time to go?

-Truth is, you probably won’t always get the chance.
-There’s a short summer window (June to August.
-Winter?
-Don’t even think about it.
-Temperatures crash, and the whole place basically disappears under ice.
-It isn’t recommended during winter, but during summers you can go deep inside the valley.
-This Saltoro valley pakistan guide will help you find the best time and season.
+You probably won’t always get the chance.
+There’s a short window (June to August).
+It isn’t recommended during winter, but during the summer, you can go deep in the valley.
+This Saltoro valley guide will help you find the best time and season.

 Permits are tight

-Being on the very border between India, you need official approval to move anywhere in the valley, of course, for security reasons.
-Which is why it’s stayed off the tourist radar while other parts of the Karakoram get all the attention.
-Saltoro valley pakistan guide will help you, and also we take care of your permits and all the authorisation processes.
+Being on the LOC, you need official approval to move in the valley, for security reasons.
+Which is why it’s stayed off the tourist radar.
+Saltoro Valley, Pakistan, the guide will take care of your permits and all the authorisation processes.

 Cultural and Environmental Importance